User presets are just normal .json files.

 Modifying per-harmonic values

-Any time you see a slider + odd/even selector + “rainbow” XY control in the interface, you can assume they are working together to produce 511 values behind the scenes, 1 value for each harmonic.
+Any time you see a slider + odd/even selector + “rainbow” harmonic XY control in the interface, they are working together to produce 511 values behind the scenes, 1 value for each harmonic.

 For example, you could provide specific per-harmonic values for pitch noise:

-.
-The first item is the brackets is the value for the first harmonic, the second item is the second, and so on.
+The first item in the brackets is the value for the first harmonic, the second item is the second, and so on.

 The first item is the first harmonic, the second item is the second, and so on.